Chixpy/CHXPas/Tests/CTC/Readme.md

     translations and rotations.
 Not sure how to implement it:
     - Manually tweaked drawing of points and lines.
     - Maybe creating a stack of new rendering textures on pushMatrix.
-They can be rotated and translated and render in parent texture on popMatrix.
-      But, we can't draw on negative coords.
+They can be rotated, translated and zoomed, thed render in parent texture on popMatrix.
+But, we can't draw on negative coords
     - Or making a wrapper of all drawing function that makes all transformations before actual drawing.
     - Or, Without SDL, TBGRABitmap has TBGRACanvas2D wich simulates JavaScript